Tuga4U/Bronze-sheet/README.md

 # Bronze-sheet
-I am an alx  student of special engineer
+I am an new alx  student of special engineer